Drop in Centre & Peer Support

 To connect with our drop-in centre, call 403.527.5882 or email email@example.com.

 "I was hesitant to seek help for my substance use, but SafeLink Alberta in Medicine Hat made me feel welcome and supported.
 The peer support was invaluable, and the access to supplies like naloxone and safer consumption equipment helped keep me safe.
 They also helped connect me to housing resources, which was a huge weight off my shoulders.
 I'm grateful for the non-judgmental and compassionate support I received at SafeLink Alberta."

-SafeLink Alberta prioritizes people first and uses a human rights-based, harm reduction model to provide all of our services.
+SafeLink Alberta prioritizes people first and uses a human rights-based model to provide all of our services.
 Our approach includes: